Hendrixer/fullstack-v2-instructions/lessons/08-dashboard-home/F-loader.md

-Let's create a loading component for the dashboard page
+Let's create a loading component for the dashboard page.

 Create `loading.tsx` in the dashboard folder